bnb-chain/bnb-chain.github.io/docs/contribute.md

 sidebar_position: 2
 ---

-# How to Contribute to Binance Chain Documentations Project
+# How to Contribute to BNB Chain Documentations Project

-Your contributions to the Binance Chain will help build a fast and secure decentralized digital asset exchange.
+Your contributions to the BNB Chain will help build a fast and secure decentralized digital asset exchange.

-We want to make it as easy as possible to contribute changes that help the Binance Chain grow and thrive.
+We want to make it as easy as possible to contribute changes that help the BNB Chain grow and thrive.
 There are a few guidelines that we ask contributors to follow so that we can merge your changes quickly.

 Getting Started
 Make sure you have a GitHub account.